 Your walk starts at Gaya Street, known as Bond Street during the British colonial era, and established in 1902 it was considered the heart of Jesselton.
 All the major business activities were conducted there.
 As you stroll down the street observe the generations-old family businesses that are still thriving.

 Pause for a few minutes at Keng Wan Hing, a traditional coffee shop.
-Famous for its delicious pineapple buns, also known as Polo Buns, and a cup of kopi, this ship is well frequented by locals.
+Famous for its delicious pineapple buns, also known as Polo Buns, and a cup of kopi, this shop is well frequented by locals.

 Continue your walk towards the seaside.
 Stop at Jalan Segama to taste the challenging ‘kings of fruits’ the durian, depending on the season, there are dozens of durian stalls.
-In case the fruit is not available taste a treat of chocolate durian.
+In case the fruit is not available, taste a treat of chocolate durian.

-Having satisfied the taste buds, walk down to the waterfront bar area and enjoy the best sunset views the city Kota Kinabalu has to offer, with a cocktail in hand.
-After sunset and a drink, walk a short distance to taste the delicious butter prawns, a local favorite.
+Having satisfied your taste buds, walk down to the waterfront bar area and enjoy the best sunset views the city Kota Kinabalu has to offer, with a cocktail in hand.

 Return to your hotel.